 Remember earlier, we talked about using WebAuthn for passwordless or multi-factor authentication?
 In the demo app, we’ll be sending a username + password to create a new account and using the WebAuthn API server (defaults to https://demo.yubico.com) to set up multi-factor authentication using our security key.

-Using the Demo App, YubiKit provides the FIDO2 support through a single shared instance of fido2Service (of type YKFKeyFIDO2Service) which is a property of YKFKeySession.
-The FIDO2 service will receive requests and dispatch asynchronous calls to the YubiKey.
+Using the Demo App, YubiKit provides the FIDO2 support through a single shared instance of YKFFIDO2Session (of type YKFSession).
+The YKFFIDO2Session will receive requests and dispatch asynchronous calls to the YubiKey.

 User wants to create (aka “Register”) a new account with organization X using basic auth (username/password).

-In this step, we just send back the YubiKey credential object YKFKeyFIDO2MakeCredentialResponse as an Attestation Object to the WebAuthn server for validation.
+In this step, we send back the YubiKey credential object MakeCredentialOnKeyRegistrationResponse as an Attestation Object to the WebAuthn server for validation.
 The attestation object contains both authenticator data and an attestation statement.

 At this point, the iOS user has basic auth (username + password) and WebAuthn credentials as a form of 2FA and can authenticate with the authentication server using username + password + FIDO2 as a form of two-factor authentication.

 Use Case: The same user wants to authenticate with basic auth (username + password) and use their registered YubiKey (we registered this YubiKey in the previous Registration phase) for multi-factor authentication.

 Again, we’ll follow along with the Demo app provided by the YubiKit for iOS.